-Cascara has been gaining popularity in coffee circles in the past few years and with Starbucks releasing their own Cascara Latte, soon the term cascara will become commonly known to many who frequent cafes or read coffee websites.
+Cascara has been gaining popularity in coffee circles in the past few years.
+With Starbucks releasing its own Cascara Latte, the term will soon become commonly known to many who frequent cafes or read coffee websites.

 Cascara is the dried outer skin of a coffee cherry.
-In Spanish cascara means peel or fruit skin.
+In Spanish, cascara means peel or fruit skin.
 It is collected during the pulping process.
-Usually, the coffee producer uses the wet method of production, but some cascara is now being collected from producers using natural production.
+Usually, the coffee producer uses the wet production method, but some cascara is now being collected from producers using natural production.
 These cascara skins are sometimes dried to be used as tea.

 Cascara is not technically tea, as tea comes from the camellia sinensis plant.
 This is explained in our article A Coffee Lover’s Guide to Tea.
 However, it is being used increasingly to make a tea-like beverage.
 When brewed as tea, cascara is delicious.
 It tastes fruity with notes of cranberries and honey.
 And cascara tastes great both hot and iced.

-In this tutorial, we are going to make a pot of cascara tea using a 34-ounce French Press.
-If you don’t have a French Press, you can use a mason jar.
+In this tutorial, we will make a pot of cascara tea using a 34-ounce French Press.
+You can use a mason jar if you don’t have a French Press.
 Using the French Press just makes the filtering process easier.

 The Ratios

 There are wildly different recipes for making cascara tea.
-I’ve seen brewing ratios as strong as 10:1 (10 parts water to 1 part tea) and as weak as 20:1, but many use a ratio in between those two outliers.
+I’ve seen brewing ratios as strong as 10:1 (10 parts water to 1 part tea) and as weak as 20:1, but many use ratios between those two outliers.

 Different cascaras at different levels of freshness will taste good at different ratios.
-Unlike coffee which requires more precision, I’ve found cascara to be more forgiving on the dose.
+Unlike coffee, which requires more precision, cascara is more forgiving of the dose.
 For this tutorial, we are going to use a 15:1 ratio.
 This is a good middle ground.
 If you find it too sweet, you can reduce the amount of cascara you use the next time or add more water.
-If it isn’t sweet enough, you can either add more cascara or extend the brew time.
+If it isn’t sweet enough, you can add more cascara or extend the brew time.

 #1 Add Cascara To French Press